ndali25/test4/README.md

-README

 Manuscript: On the Expansion of Risk Pooling
 Authors: Michail Anthropelos, Runhuan Feng, Seongyoon Kim

-1. Overview
+1. Purpose of This Repository

-This repository contains all data and code required to reproduce the results, figures, and tables in the manuscript On the Expansion of Risk Pooling and its E-companion.
-The main analyses are implemented in Python, with additional figures and tables generated via LaTeX and external tools where noted.
+This repository contains data, Python code, and LaTeX files used to reproduce the results of the manuscript On the Expansion of Risk Pooling and its E-companion.

-To reproduce the results, users should first review the data files, then run the provided Python notebook in order, and finally consult the manuscript and E-companion for figures and tables generated outside Python.

-2. Data Availability and Provenance

-All data necessary to reproduce the results are included in this package.

-Datasets Used

-CCRIF Case Study

-CCRIF_TC.csv

-CCRIF_TC_Info.csv

-Source: Caribbean Catastrophe Risk Insurance Facility (CCRIF), https://www.ccrif.org/

-Notes: These datasets are trimmed and rescaled versions of the original CCRIF data.

-Health-Share Case Study

-Health_data.xlsx

-Notes: Original payout-level data are proprietary.
-The provided dataset contains summary statistics, which are sufficient to reproduce all results in the paper.

-Some analyses rely on Monte Carlo simulations rather than empirical data.
-These simulations may generate minor numerical variation, but such differences are negligible and do not affect the conclusions.

-3. Variable Dictionaries
-Dataset: CCRIF_TC.csv

-Type: Type of disaster

-Name: Name of disaster

-Month: Month of occurrence

-Year: Year of occurrence

-Country: Country affected

-Payout: Total payout amount by CCRIF

-Dataset: CCRIF_TC_Info.csv

-Country: Country name

-GDP: Gross Domestic Product

-Area: Country area

-Occurrences: Number of payouts during the sample period

-Occurrence_Probability: Relative frequency of payouts

-Dataset: Health_data.xlsx

-Region: City or region name

-Count: Monthly number of payouts

-Mean_Compensation: Mean compensation amount

-Variance_Compensation: Variance of compensation

-sd: Standard deviation of compensation

-4. Computational Requirements

-Programming language: Python

-Required packages:
-numpy, pandas, matplotlib, scipy, math, random, tqdm

-Monte Carlo simulations are used, and random seeds are not fixed.
-Stability is achieved by averaging across simulations.
-Some simulations (e.g., Figure 3 in the manuscript) may take several minutes to run; total runtime should be under 30 minutes on standard hardware (e.g., Google Colab).

-5. Programs and Code Execution
+⚠️ Important clarification

+Python code is used to generate numerical results and figures based on simulations and data.

+LaTeX files are used only to typeset the manuscript and figures, not to run simulations.

+The project is not a single executable pipeline.

+Docker execution is optional and applies only to LaTeX compilation, not to Python analysis.

+2. How to Reproduce the Results (Recommended Workflow) Step 1 — Run Python Code (Core Analysis)

+All simulations, numerical results, and most figures are generated using Python.

-Main Code
+Main file:

-File: Code_On_the_Expansion_of_Risk_Pooling.ipynb
+Code_On_the_Expansion_of_Risk_Pooling.ipynb

-The notebook should be run top to bottom, in order, without skipping cells.
+This notebook must be run top to bottom, in order, without skipping cells.

-This notebook reproduces:
+It reproduces:

 Manuscript: Figures 3 and 4

 E-companion: Figures 2–11

-Other Figures and Tables
+⚠️ Monte Carlo simulations are used.
+Random seeds are not fixed; minor numerical variation is expected but does not affect conclusions.

+Step 2 — Compile LaTeX Files (Manuscript Only)

+LaTeX files are provided for document preparation, not for computational analysis.

+They can be compiled:

+locally (TeX Live / Overleaf), or

+optionally using Docker (see Section 6)

+Key LaTeX Outputs

 Manuscript

 Figure 1: CAT.tex

-Figure 2: LaTeX/TikZ (mainthm.tex, exit.tex), images in Figures/SC.png and Figures/WC.png
+Figure 2: TikZ figures (mainthm.tex, exit.tex)

-Tables 1–2: Code included in manuscript
+Tables 1–2: defined directly in the manuscript

-Figure 5: Figures/map_CCRIF_corrected.JPG (created externally)

-Figure 6: Figures/map_china.JPG (created externally)

-Tables 3–5: Code included in E-companion
+Figures 5–6: pre-generated image files

 E-Companion

-All figures and tables: Code included in the E-companion files
+All figures and tables: code included in the E-companion LaTeX files

-6. Notes

-All code uses relative paths and should run on any standard system.

-Minor numerical differences due to simulation randomness are expected and do not affect results.

-Code for appendix/E-companion results is included where available.
+3. Data Availability and Provenance

+All data required to reproduce the results are included.

+Included Datasets
+File	Description	Source
+CCRIF_TC.csv	CCRIF disaster payouts	CCRIF (trimmed/rescaled)
+CCRIF_TC_Info.csv	Country-level CCRIF info	CCRIF Health_data.xlsx	Health-share summary statistics	Proprietary (aggregated)

+Original CCRIF data can be accessed at https://www.ccrif.org/ .

+4. Variable Dictionaries
+CCRIF_TC.csv

+Type, Name, Month, Year, Country, Payout

+CCRIF_TC_Info.csv

+Country, GDP, Area, Occurrences, Occurrence_Probability

+Health_data.xlsx

+Region, Count, Mean_Compensation, Variance_Compensation, sd

+5. Computational Requirements (Python)

+Language: Python 3

+Packages:
+numpy, pandas, matplotlib, scipy, math, random, tqdm

+Runtime:
+Some simulations may take several minutes; total runtime < 30 minutes on standard hardware.